Esbjerg, the Energy Metropolis of Denmark

-As the Danish gateway to the West, The Port of Esbjerg has since 1868 been a base for the fishing industry and Danish export goods.
+As the Danish gateway to the West, The Port of Esbjerg has been a base for the fishing industry and Danish export goods since 1868.
 With the introduction of the oil and gas industry in the 1970s, the companies in Esbjerg seized the opportunity to expand and a new offshore cluster was born.

 Oil and Gas:

 The early 1980s saw the start of production from the Gorm, Skjold and Tyra fields, and Esbjerg developed into a real offshore town.
-This, combined with the crisis in fishing at that time, resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
-Employment in Esbjerg switched from fisheries to offshore, which currently accounts for 9,000 jobs – many more than ever existed in Esbjerg’s fisheries.
+This, combined with the fishing crisis at that time, resulted in Esbjerg’s fishery-related industries turning to the offshore industry to earn money.
+Employment in Esbjerg switched from fisheries to offshore, which currently accounts for 9,000 jobs.
 In 1991, Denmark became oil independent, and energy independent in 1997.
-North Sea oil and gas production is of tremendous value to the national economy in terms of tax receipts and profits from the oil and gas production.
+North Sea oil and gas production is valuable to the national economy.
+Tax receipts and profits from the oil and gas production all contribute to economic growth.
 In 2011, North Sea extractions brought in DKK 30.6 billion in tax receipts for Denmark.

 The competences from the offshore industry made the evolution and development of the offshore wind industry possible with the installation of the world’s first offshore wind farm, Horns Reef 1, 10 km. off the coast of Esbjerg.
-The wind farm was made possible with the help of local offshore companies in Esbjerg who saw a potential market.
-The offshore wind industry is now a global industry and many more has joined the cluster and started to export their competences.
-The knowledge and knowhow in Esbjerg within the offshore wind industry is among the best in the world.
-Therefore, with the fact that more than 4 GW of offshore wind turbines have been through The Port of Esbjerg, we have the experience and knowledge to proclaim that we are the world’s leading port within offshore wind.
+The wind farm was possible with the help of local offshore companies in Esbjerg who saw a potential market.
+The offshore wind industry has grown globally and many more have joined the cluster to start exporting their competences.
+The knowledge locally within the offshore wind industry is among the best in the world.
+The fact that more than 4 GW of offshore wind turbines have been through The Port of Esbjerg, we can proclaim we are world’s leaders in offshore wind.
 With a potential Northern European Offshore Market of 40 GW by 2020 and 150 GW by 2030, the Port of Esbjerg will play a significant role in the development of the offshore wind market in the future.

 Bio and Smart Grid:

-Another industrial focus area is within the biotech sector and the newest buzz word, Intelligent Energy also called Smart Grid Technology.
-The newest Business Park, “Next Step City”, is focusing on developing next generation startups and cluster development in Smart Grid Technology.
+Another industrial focus area is the biotech sector.
+Intelligent Energy also called Smart Grid Technology, is the newest buzz word to keep your eyes out for.
+A new Business Park, “Next Step City”, is focusing on developing next generation startups and cluster development in Smart Grid Technology.

 Initiatives to support industrial cluster development

-Esbjerg International School helps to support the businesses that employ international employees and gives the expat families a safe educational base when moving to Esbjerg.
+Esbjerg International School helps to support the businesses that employ internationally and gives the expat families a safe educational base when moving to Esbjerg.